caolan/async/README.md

 <a name="sortBy" />
 ### sortBy(arr, iterator, callback)

-Sorts a list by the results of running each value through an async iterator.
+Sorts a list by the results of running each `arr` value through an async `iterator`.

 __Arguments__

 * `arr` - An array to iterate over.
-* `iterator(item, callback)` - A function to apply to each item in the array.
+* `iterator(item, callback)` - A function to apply to each item in `arr`.
-  The iterator is passed a callback(err, sortValue) which must be called once it has completed with an error (which can be `null`) and a value to use as the sort criteria.
+  The iterator is passed a `callback(err, sortValue)` which must be called once it has completed with an error (which can be `null`) and a value to use as the sort criteria.
-* `callback(err, results)` - A callback which is called after all the iterator functions have finished, or an error has occurred.
-Results is the items from the original array sorted by the values returned by the iterator calls.
+* `callback(err, results)` - A callback which is called after all the `iterator` functions have finished, or an error occurs.
+Results is the items from the original `arr` sorted by the values returned by the `iterator` calls.

 __Example__